How To Apply

 (3) Valid Passport (valid for at least 6 months into the future)

-DCISS address and phone number can be found here:
+For additional information, please contact DCISS.
+Their address and phone number can be found here:

 Life in Los Angeles

-Many previous visitors have also secured housing through rental listing websites such as sabbaticalhomes.com, airbnb.com, and westsiderentals.com.
+Many previous visitors have also secured housing through rental listing websites such as sabbaticalhomes.com, airbnb.com, westsiderentals.com, Craigslist, and RentHop.
 However, if you choose to search these websites for housing, please be aware that Los Angeles plays host to many very professional rental scam organizations.
-We recommend that you do not place a deposit on a rental before viewing the apartment in person and signing a lease – it is very rare for legitimate Los Angeles landlords to request down payment before a tenant views an apartment.
+We recommend that you do not place a deposit on a rental before viewing the apartment in person and signing a lease — it is very rare for legitimate Los Angeles landlords to request down payment before a tenant views an apartment.
 Before scanning any rental listing websites, we ask that you please read the following rental scam overview by the US Federal Trade Commission (http://www.consumer.ftc.gov/articles/0079-rental-listing-scams).
 Please also see our tab below regarding housing scams in Los Angeles.

 When searching for housing in Los Angeles, it is very important to be aware of rental scams.
 Rental scams are prevalent in Los Angeles, particularly on websites such as www.craigslist.org.
 Scammers will pose as landlords and provide very realistic listings of apartments, sometimes involving rental websites, photos, phone numbers, and real addresses.
 In many countries, it is common to be asked to provide a down payment or application fee prior to viewing the apartment; this is not the case in Los Angeles.
 Renters in Los Angeles almost always view the apartment prior to submitting any payments.